hytonhan/Timberborn-TinyWarehouse/README.md

 # Timberborn-TinyWarehouse
 Adds a compact 1x1 tiny warehouse with a capacity of 25 items to Timberborn.
-It can be vuilt for a small cost of 5 logs.
+It can be built for a small cost of 5 logs.

-This works with game version v0.2.1.0, which at the moment of writing is the current experimental branch.
+This works with game version v0.2.1.0, which at the moment of writing is the experimental branch.

 # Usage
 Download and install the mod in your preferred way.
 Then the mod is good to go. the tiny warehouse is added to the Storage tab